-Finally, MI's type of is from what many counselors would practice.
-Often counselors assess clients in order to tell them their so they can start them.
-With MI, the pursuit is to actively provide support and encouragement by verbally strengths.
-This is meant to increase a person's cy which leads to a greater chance of making a positive change.20
+Finally, MI's type of affirmation is different from what many counselors would practice.
+Often counselors assess clients in order to tell them their deficiencies so they can start fixing them.
+With MI, the pursuit is to actively provide support and encouragement by verbally affirming strengths.
+This is meant to increase a person's self-efficacy which leads to a greater chance of making a positive change.20